Conal84/carlet/README.md

 * Python 3
 * GitHub

+To allow you to access all functionality on the site locally, ensure you have created free accounts with the following services:
+* Stripe - for payment processing
+* AWS and set up an S3 bucket - for static file storage
+* GMail - to send emails

 #### instructions
-1. Open the repository located at
+1. Open the repository located at [https://github.com/Conal84/carlet](https://github.com/Conal84/carlet)
 2. Click on **Clone or Download** and copy the URL
-3. In your IDE enter the command
+3. In your IDE enter the command `git clone https://github.com/Conal84/carlet`
 4. A virtual environment is recommended for the Python interpreter, I recommend using Pythons built in virtual environment.
-To do this enter the command
+To do this enter the command `python3 -m .venv venv`
-5. Activate the virtual environment with the command
+5. Activate the virtual environment with the command `.venv\Scripts\activate`
-6. If required upgrade pip locally with the command
+6. If required upgrade pip locally with the command `pip3 install --upgrade pip`
-7. Install all required packages from the requirements file with the command
+7. Install all required packages from the requirements file with the command `pip3 -r requirements.txt`
-8. In your local IDE create a file called env.py
+8. In your local IDE create the required environment variables;
-9. Inside this file create a SECRET_KEY variable, a MONGO DBNAME a MONGO_URI and an EMAILJS_KEY.
-10. In MongoDB create a database called Portfolio, with 2 collections called Skills and Projects.
-You will find example JSON structures for these collections in the data/schemas folder
+`"SECRET_KEY": "<enter_django_secret_key_here>"
+"STRIPE_SECRET_KEY": "<enter_Stripe_secret_key_here>"
+"STRIPE_PUBLIC_KEY": "<enter_Stripe_public_key_here>"
+"STRIPE_WH_SECRET": "<enter_Stripe_webhook_secret_here>"
+"DATABASE_URL": "<enter_postgres_database_url_here>"
+"DEVELOPMENT": "<enter_True_here>"`

+* Note: DEVELOPMENT environment variable is set only within the development environment, it does not exist in the deployed version, making it possible to have different settings for the two environments.
+For example setting DEBUG to True only when working in development and not on the deployed site.

+9. Migrate the admin panel models to create your database template with the terminal command `python3 manage.py migrate`
+10. Create your superuser to access the django admin panel and database with the following command, and then follow the steps to add your admin username and password `python3 manage.py createsuperuser`
-11. You can now run the application with the command
+11. You can now run the program locally with the following command `python3 manage.py runserver`
-12. The project can be viewed at **Insert http link**
+12. Once the program is running, go to the local link provided and add /admin to the end of the url.
+Here log in with your superuser account.

 ### Heroku Deployment
 1. Create a new app on the [Heroku website](https://www.heroku.com/#)